ecembalikk/dsa210-proj/README.md

 # Design and Evaluation of a Longitudinal Survey of Subjective Emotional States, Events and Sleep Quaility Metrics
 ## Aim:
 This project will investigate the relationship between well-being factors and sleep quality.
 Main focus will be on the predictive abilities of these factors.
-Descriptive analysis will be carried out to determine patterns as well.
+Descriptive analytics will be applied to determine patterns as well.
 ## Hypothesis:
-Well-being factors are suitable predictors of sleep quality.
+Well-being factors are suitable predictors of sleep quality and there exists patterns among interactions between emotional states of an individual.
 ## Data:
 For each day, around 10 features will be recorded on a survey.
-7 of 12 features are continous variables, which describe the emotional states (ES) as follows.
+7 of 10 features are continous variables, which describe the emotional states (ES) as follows.
 * Anger
 * Anxiety
 * Awareness